 Backpack - 65-80 litres recommended.
 Lower end (\$120-200): Asolo, Kelty, Camp Trails, MEC.
 Higher end (\$300-400): North Face, Serratus, Arc'Teryx, Gregory.
 Should be fitted in the store by a professional if at all possible, and preferably tried on with with sandbags or water containers in them for weight.

 NOTE: If you think you will not use a pack after the Kaléo program, some rental packs (MEC Brio 70 litre) are available for rent for \$50 for the year.
-Contact your Kaléo leaders at kaleo@qwanoes.ca before August 15 or give us a call!
+Contact your Kaléo Program leaders at kaleo@qwanoes.ca before August 15 or give us a call!

 - Three-season sleeping bag (rated to -7 to -10° C.).
 Down-filled bags (\$200-300) are lighter and more compressible, but are more expensive and useless if they get wet.
 Synthetic bags (\$100-150) are filled with materials such as PrimaLoft or HyperLoft (higher quality and cost) or Polarguard or HolloFil (lower quality and cost) insulation.
 Synthetic bags cost less and retain more warmth when wet, but are much heavier and bulkier than down.
 The sleeping bag should be "mummy-style" rather than rectangular, and must not have a cotton lining. - Sleeping pad A necessity, not a luxury, as all sleeping bag temperature ratings assume the use of one.
 Without a pad, any bag's effectiveness is greatly reduced as the ground steals heat from your body.
 Either ensolite closed-cell (blue) foam (\$10), or a Thermorest-type inflatable (\$50-70).
-Ordinary air mattresses are too heavy and provide no insulation from the ground. - Daypack for day trips (\$30-60) We also have these for rent for the year (\$30) - Sunscreen (15 SPF or better), sunglasses, bug juice. - LED Headlamp (recommended and very useful, \$25-40) or flashlight (\$10-20), with extra batteries. - Pocket knife (e.g., Swiss Army knife, \$15-25), emergency whistle (e.g., Fox 40). - Nalgene-type wide-mouth water bottles (63 mm cap fits our water filters, \$6-10).
+Ordinary air mattresses are too heavy and provide no insulation from the ground. - Daypack for day trips. (a simple bag to bring water and small supplies) - Sunscreen (15 SPF or better) and sunglasses. - LED Headlamp (recommended and very useful, \$25-40) or flashlight (\$10-20), with extra batteries. - Pocket knife (e.g., Swiss Army knife, \$15-25), emergency whistle (e.g., Fox 40). - Nalgene-type water bottles.
 Also available at Qwanoes. - Optional: Hydration system, \$20-25 (bring your Nalgene too).